Democratic Republic of the Congo: Economy

 The economy of the DR Congo has grown from US$9.02 billion at the end of the Second Congo War in 2003 to US$72.48 billion in 2024 by nominal GDP, and from $29.23 billion to $190.13 billion by PPP-adjusted GDP during the same time period.
 Minerals and metal, specifically cobalt and copper, made up 80% of the country's exports in 2023.
 Its largest trade partner by a significant margin is China, which represented 41% of its exports in 2024, followed by Zambia, South Africa, Singapore, and the United Arab Emirates.

 The DRC's economy, especially its mining sector, received significant foreign investment, and after the early 2000s it experienced high GDP growth rates that were above the average for sub-Saharan Africa.
 This led to improvements in infrastructure, but the growth has not alleviated poverty for the population, the majority of which (65%) is involved in subsistence agriculture.
 Most jobs are informal and there is also very high youth unemployment.

-An estimated 73.5% of people in the DRC lived below the international poverty line of US$2.15 per day as of 2024, making the it among the five poorest countries in the world.
-The DRC had the lowest Human Development Index of the 187 ranked countries through 2011.
-Agriculture is also a large sector of the economy, though its output has declined over the past several decades and the country is dependent on food imports.
-As of 2023 food-price inflation had reached 173%.
+An estimated 73.5% of people in the DRC lived below the international poverty line of US$2.15 per day as of 2024, making it among the five poorest countries in the world.
+The DRC had the lowest Human Development Index of the 187 ranked countries in 2011.
+Agriculture is a large sector of the economy.
+Its output has declined over the past several decades with the DRC dependent upon food imports.
+In 2023, food-price inflation reached 173%.